Naples' central transport hub...

 About changing trains in Naples

-Ticket office & ticket machines
+Ticket offices & ticket machines

 Executive & Club class lounges